Arthur Ernest Morgan: Racism and eugenics

 From an early age, Morgan believed in the innate inferiority of certain races.
 In particular, he held the view that those of Asian and African descent were "the most unfit of all" peoples.
-To illustrate this point, Morgan once wrote that, “The extreme and universal immorality of the negro is a bigger blight on the country than people realize.”
+To illustrate this point, Morgan once wrote that, "The extreme and universal immorality of the negro is a bigger blight on the country than people realize."

 In addition to his belief in white supremacy, Morgan was also a leading proponent of eugenics and what he termed "euthenics".
 As such, he spoke widely of the need to both extinguish undesirable genetic traits seen among peoples of poor genetic stock and eliminate cultural traits seen among "uncivilized" peoples.
 With these views, Morgan became a leader in the eugenics movement, serving as a charter member and honorary president of the American Eugenics Society.
-It is worth mentioning that Adolf Hitler cited the American eugenics movement as an inspiration for what became known as the Holocaust.
+Adolf Hitler cited the American eugenics movement as an inspiration for what became known as the Holocaust.

 Morgan's views on race greatly informed his actions as head of the Tennessee Valley Authority, leading him to exclude Black Americans from employment and housing opportunities offered to whites by the "New Deal" program.
 As a result, all-white towns such as Norris, Tennessee, came to characterize his vision for "model" communities.
 When sued by the NAACP for denying Black Americans equal access to jobs and housing, Morgan pushed back, claiming that "Blacks had to create their own opportunities."
-To this day, Norris, TN remains almost exclusively white, as documented in James W. Loewen's book "Sundown Towns."
+To this day, Norris Tennessee remains almost exclusively white, as documented in James W. Loewen's book "Sundown Towns."

 Despite investigations demonstrating that Morgan's TVA had deliberately excluded Black Americans from the "New Deal" gains enjoyed by whites, Morgan remained defiant and unrepentant until his death in 1975.
 In his memoir of his TVA years, he denied any responsibility for the program's negative effects, claiming that there was nothing else he could do but to honor the attitudes of a racist, majority white America.